It is normal to be mad…

 In my early 20s life was catapulted in a new direction.
 Thinking of this time I’ve often felt I could have died young in a horrible way.
 Instead, I went ‘mad’.
 And going mad saved my life.

-I came in contact with the dhamma first through the widespread Vipassana meditation courses.
+I came in contact with the dhamma first through the widespread Goenka Vipassana meditation courses.
 I disclosed to a wise and compassionate friend that I was homeless and losing my mind.
-He sent me packing to eventually gage my first taste.
+He sent me packing to eventually gage my first taste in the dhamma.
 Dhamma didn’t heal my trauma.
 It laid the conditions for healing to be possible.

 For many years I practised Vipassana meditation unbeknownst there was anything else to it.
 Then, through the generosity of a romantic partner, much later, I came in touch with the teachings of the Buddha.
-And began my journey on the Noble Eightfold Path.
+And began my journey on the Noble Eightfold Path with the Buddha, Dhamma and Sangha.

 In the ‘mad’ period, where spirituality came into my life.
 There was a pivotal point in which I felt moved by compassion to serve.
 It makes sense that my sense of self preserved itself in this activeness in the world.
 I then attempted to save others from the horrors I had known earlier in this life.
-Alongside my performing artist identity, I became consumed by the peer educator identity, the advocate identity, and the activist identity.
-I was restless as I juggled them all.
+I became occupied by my identity of a peer educator, advocate, and activist.
+Feeding restlessness.

 When the father that I never knew.
-The man I’d learnt was ‘Paranoid Schizophrenic’.
-Who’s existence warned me of the bio-medical, system perhaps saving me from chronic confinement.
+The man I’d learnt was ‘Paranoid Schizophrenic’ as a child.
+Who’s existence warned me of the bio-medical, system saving me from chronic confinement.
 Died.
-I suddenly felt it was ok to lead a spiritual life.
-And I started giving myself permission to let go.
-With practice, faith grew and I trusted that bringing peace to myself was enough of a gift to this world.
-Happy there could be one more peaceful human being.
+I suddenly felt I had permission to lead a spiritual life.
+Permission to let go.
+With practice, faith grew and I trusted that purifying my heart and mind would lead to showing up to help in a wise and compassionate way.

-My father had been a symbol of spirituality throughout my life.
-And I felt our going mad was a ‘mad gift’.
-An actual waking up to the truth of things.
+My father had been a symbol of spirituality.
+I felt our going mad was a ‘mad gift’.
+A waking up to the truth of things.
 Not a hereditary disease.
-That dad had gifted me this.
-And I am forever grateful, for what both my parents have given me.
+I am forever grateful, for what both my parents have given me.